 Durham Blair says issues discovered in a new survey of the property may not be covered in the standard owner’s title insurance policy, but knowing those concerns before you close could help you decide if you need to renegotiate with the seller or walk away from the deal entirely.

 How Do I Find My Property Lines?

-Your property lines were established when your neighborhood was originally developed, whether that's 10 years ago or a century ago.
-The property lines are noted in a couple different locations, including in the legal description for the lot, which would be on your property deed, and on a plat map, which is typically available through your local assessor's office or planning office.
+Check your deed.
+Your property lines were established when your neighborhood was developed, whether that's 10 years or a century ago.
+The property lines are noted in a few different locations, including in the legal description for the lot, which would be on your property deed, and on a plat map, which is typically available through your local assessor's office or planning office.

 A property's legal description is most easily found on the deed to the property, and there are a few ways the description can be written.
 It could simply describe the property’s exact location as it exists on the plat map, or it may include specific details with precise measurements that allow you to walk the property lines from a nearby reference point.

 But being able to perfectly translate the legal description to establish the physical boundaries on your property can be quite the feat if you’re not trained to do so.
-Many properties have hidden markers at the corners that, if found, can help you find your bounds, though hiring a professional surveyor to reestablish your property lines will give you the most accurate answer.
+Many properties have hidden markers at the corners that, if found, can help you find your boundaries, but hiring a professional surveyor to reestablish your property lines will give you the most accurate answer.

 Taking the details from the legal description and plat map, a surveyor carefully measures the legal boundaries of your property.
 When the original survey is completed, metal bars are often buried at the corner points of the property.
 To help you see the corners or boundary lines, a surveyor will likely leave wooden stakes or flags in the ground at those spots as a temporary reference for you.